 Renaissance of the Protocol

-About 5 years ago, MIKE MASNICK published the article Protocols, Not Platforms: A Technological Approach to Free Speech, explaining to us the importance of protocols in the future.
+About five years ago, Mike Masnick published the article Protocols, Not Platforms: A Technological Approach to Free Speech, explaining the importance of protocols in the future.

 We are delighted to see that enlightened individuals have realized this, and more and more applications based on protocols are being developed, such as: